TRAUMA SENSITIVE YOGA

 I’m trauma informed and take a healing centered approach to counseling.
 I incoprporate mindful self-compassion, to assist clients in being present in the moment with kindness towards those difficult emotions and painful experiences.
 Many of us have learned to be self-judgmental and overly critical when we perceive shortcomings in ourselves.
 This cycle of thinking causes an increase in anxiety, depression and keeps us in a cycle of shame and judgment, affecting our ability to live fully.
 Research has shown that when we can be with our pain and discomfort, with curiosity and kindness, rather than avoiding it, our happiness is increased, anxiety and depression is lessened, and our ability to manage stress is improved.

-I CAN HELP YOU DETERMINE HOW MANY DAYS WOULD WORK BEST FOR YOUR THERAPY GOALS DURING OUR 30 MINUTE CONSULTATION.
+WE’LL WORK TOGETHER TO DETERMINE HOW MANY HOURS AND DAYS WOULD WORK BEST FOR YOUR THERAPY GOALS DURING OUR 20 MINUTE CONSULTATION.

 Please contact your insurance company if you have questions about your benefits.